devildrey33/Portal-Experience/README.md

 - Has an extra particles with vertex and fragment shader to simulate a very basic kabush effect on the initial portal animation.
 - You can tweak those shader values and have some fun, and even try to get a better result qhit this sand box. (but you need to be in debug mode, use #debug after the url and refresh)
 - You can open / close the portal by clicking them
+- Added a consistent bloow effect to all animations (open / wave / close)

 Pourpose of this? have fun and learn a bit more.